RLGym/rlgym.github.io/docs/Custom Environments/custom-environment.md

         return state.steps >= self.max_steps

 ```
-And that's it for our configuration objects!
-To use our new gridworld environment, we just pass the configuration objects to the RLGym constructor.
+With all configuration objects implemented, we can construct the environment by passing an instance of each object to the RLGym constructor.

 ```python
 # Build the environment